 Our strategy is to build a diversified biopharmaceutical business focused in hematology and oncology based on a development pipeline of novel drug candidates.
+We have retained rights to commercialize our clinical development candidates and our business objective is to enter into selective partnership arrangements with these programs.
 Substantially all efforts of the Company to date have been devoted to performing research and development, conducting clinical trials, developing and acquiring intellectual property, raising capital and recruiting and training personnel.